GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         slices
     -r PROJECT, --project=PROJECT
                         Name of project.
 (For use with pgch framework.)
+    --alap              Request slivers be renewed as close to the requested time as possible, instead of failing if the requested time is not possible.
+Default is False.
     -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2)
+                        Specify version of AM API to use (default 2) --useSliceAggregates
+                        Perform the slice action at all aggregates the given slice is known to use according to clearinghouse records.
+Default is False.
+    --useSliceMembers   Create accounts and install slice members' SSH keys on reserved resources in createsliver, provision or
+                        performoperationalaction.
+Default is False.
+When true,
+                        adds these users and keys to those read from your omni_config (unless --ignoreConfigUsers).
+    --ignoreConfigUsers
+                        Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver or provision or performoperationalaction.
+Default is
+                        false - your omni_config users are read and used.

   AM API v3+:
     Options used in AM API v3 or later